Nebulisers in brief

 We recommend that you use a nebuliser machine at home only if your asthma consultant or respiratory specialist has given you one during your hospital visit.
 The nebuliser belongs to the hospital and annual maintenance checks and cleaning of the machine will be done there.
 If your asthma consultant decides you should have one at home, usually a respiratory physiotherapist will train you how to use the machine, how to look after it and how to make sure it’s working properly.

-Can I buy or borrow a nebuliser machine?
+Can you buy or borrow a nebuliser machine?

 You may have a friend or relative who has a nebuliser at home to treat another condition, such as cystic fibrosis (CF) - a genetic condition that causes the lungs to become clogged with mucus.
 Just because a nebuliser may help someone with CF to breathe more easily, it doesn’t mean it’s suitable for you.
 It’s not recommended that you use a friend or relative’s nebuliser to treat your asthma.

-Can I have a nebuliser machine if I think I need one?
+Can you have a nebuliser machine if you think you need one?

 First of all, ask yourself why you think you need a nebuliser for your asthma.

 Is it because…